-Records (7.4) The resource user must record the following information for the resource received by the resource user under this EOW code: a) business name, ABN and address of the registered resource producer who supplied the resource; b) date the resource user received the resource ; c) quantity (in tonnes or cubic metres) of the resource received by the resource user ; and d) site of use of resource (e.g., street address, lot on plan and/or GPS coordinates).
-(7.5) All records required to be kept by the resource user under the conditions of this EOW code must be: a) kept by the resource user for a period of not less than five (5) years; and b) provided to the chief executive upon request, in the format requested and in the time period specified.
-Notifica ation of emergencies , incidents and breaches (7.6) Any breach of a condition of this EOW code must be reported to the chief executive within 24 hours of becoming aware of the breach 10 .
+Records (7.4) The resource user must record the following information for each load of the resource receive by the resource user under this EOW code: a) business name, ABN and address of the registered resource producer who supplied the resource; b) date the resource user received the resource ; c) quantity (in tonnes) of the resource received by the resource user ; and d) site of use of resource (e.g., street address, lot on plan and/or GPS coordinates).
+(7.5) All records required to be kept by the resource user under the conditions of this EOW code must be: a) kept by the resource user for a period of not less than five (5) years; and b) provided to the chief executive upon request, in the format requested and time period specified.
+Notific ation of emergencies incidents and exceptions (7.6) Any breach of a condition of this EOW code must be reported to the chief executive within 24 hours of becoming aware of the breach 10 .
 (7.7) Records of any breach of a condition of this EOW code, including full details of the breach and any subsequent actions taken, must be kept and provided to the chief executive upon request, in the format requested and in the time period specified.